Kurtz1993/angular-idle-service/readme.md

 ### $userBack
 This event fires when the user has return from idle, and before being considered timed out.

+### $userActive
+This event fires when the user triggers one or more of the events you specified in the configuration.
+It can occur only once per 1 second.

 ### $userIdleWarning
 This event fires just after the $userIdle event, and includes a countdown until the user is considered timed out.